Pink-Crab/Perique-BladeOne-Provider/README.md

 // Using the App's View method to access none static methods on the fly.
 App::view()->engine()->some_method($data);
 ```
-> calling` engine()` on view, will return the underlying rendering engine used, in this case the BladeOne_Provider.
+> calling` engine()` on view, will return the underlying rendering engine used, in this case the BladeOne_Engine.

 > Of course you can set the engine it self as a global variable using `$provider->share('view_helper', [App::view(), 'engine'])`.
 Then you can use `{$view_helper->some_method(\$data)}` in your view.